 Criminal procedure, pretrial release & detention, bail reform, preliminary hearings, arraignment, public defenders, empirical legal studies, Philadelphia, rearrest, reoffending, bail violations, racial disparities, risk assessment

 Heaton, Paul S., "Enhanced Public Defense Improves Pretrial Outcomes and Reduces Racial Disparities" (2021).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2655.